-Standard Date of Issuance Description Date of Required Adoption Effect on the Financial Statements ASU 2016-13, June The amendment in this update replaces the January 2020 We are currently evaluating the impact of the Financial 2016 incurred loss impairment methodology in adoption on our consolidated financial Instruments - Credit current GAAP with a methodology that statements.
+Standard Date of Issuance Description Date of Required Adoption Effect on the Financial Statements ASU 2016-13, June The amendment in this update replaces the January 2020 We are currently evaluating the impact of the Financial 2016 incurred loss impairment methodology in adoption on our condensed consolidated Instruments - Credit current GAAP with a methodology that financial statements.
 Losses (Topic 326), reflects expected credit losses on instruments Measurement of within its scope, including trade receivables.
 Credit Losses on This update is intended to provide financial Financial Statements statement users with more decision-useful information about the expected credit losses.
+ASU 2018-13 , Fair August 2018 This ASU adds, modifies and removes several January 2020 We are currently evaluating the impact of the Value Measurement disclosure requirements relative to the three adoption on our condensed consolidated (Topic 820), levels of inputs used to measure fair value in financial statements.
+Disclosure accordance with Topic 820, Fair Value Framework - Measurement.
+Changes to the Disclosure Requirements for Fair Value Measurement